Stan Waterman (basketball)

-Stan Waterman (born May 20, 1966) is an American college basketball coach who is the current head coach of the Delaware State Hornets men's basketball team.
+Stan Waterman (born May 20, 1966) is an American college basketball coach who is the current head coach of the Delaware State Hornets men's basketball program.

 Early life and education

 Waterman grew up in Wilmington, Delaware and attended Howard Career Center High School.
 Playing point guard, he was named Second Team All-State as a senior and earned an invitation to the Delaware High School All-Star Basketball Game.
 Waterman led the team to the state championship game in 1981 and the state semifinals in 1983.
 He received a scholarship to Delaware.
-Waterman sat out the 1985-86 season to focus on his studies.
+Waterman sat out the 1985–86 season to focus on his studies.
 He made his first career start in February 1988 and finished with six points, seven assists, and five rebounds.
 Waterman earned a degree in sociology in 1988.
-In 1989, Waterman married his high school sweetheart, Robyn.

 Coaching career

-Waterman was announced as the head coach of Delaware State University's men’s basketball team on June 4, 2021.
-Entering his fourth season in 2024-25, he has led a resurgence of the Hornets’ program, improving the team’s win totals in each of his first three seasons.

-In the 2023-24 season, Waterman guided Delaware State to a 15-win campaign, marking a significant turnaround for the program.
-The Hornets advanced to the championship game of the Mid-Eastern Athletic Conference (MEAC) tournament, their deepest postseason run in years.
-As a result of their success, the team received an invitation to the College Basketball Invitational Tournament, a 16-team national postseason event, where they were seeded 14th.
-Waterman’s leadership during the season earned him recognition as the 2024 Male Coach of the Year at Delaware State University.